llpk79/Sum-of-maximum-values-for-all-subarrays./README.md

 <h2>Sum of subarray maximums.</h2>

-<h4>An O(n) approach (sum_sub_max) to determine the sum of the maximum value in each subarray of an integer array and an
+<h4>An O(n) approach (sum_sub_max.py) to determine the sum of the maximum value in each subarray of an integer array and an
-O(n log n) approach (sum_sub_query) to determine the sum of subarray maximums for a number of slices of an integer array.</h4>
+O(n log n) approach (sum_sub_query.py) to determine the sum of subarray maximums for a number of slices of an integer array.</h4>

 <h5>I came about this problem on a competitive programming site where it is listed among a few "advanced" problems.